apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 through the `@Exporter` annotation's `selector` attribute).
 When this servlet is invoked, the `Resource` will be adapted to the model, exported as a `java.lang.String` (via the named Exporter) and then returned to the client.
 The `ExportServlet` only supports models for adaptable `org.apache.sling.api.resource.Resource` or `org.apache.sling.api.SlingHttpServletRequest`.
 If a model is adaptable from both the `Resource` is used.

+The ExportServlet allows to pass options to the exporter either via additional selectors (which just get the String value `"true"` in the used options map) or via regular request parameters (which are added to the options map with the given value or just with the String value `"true"` in case the request parameter didn't carry a value).

 # Registration of Sling Models classes via bnd plugin